-Some people believe that every person is a child of God, whereas other people believe that God’s only children are the Israelites and/or those who have genuinely trusted in Jesus Christ as their Savior.
+Some people believe that every person is a child of God, whereas other people believe that God’s only children are the Israelites (or Jews) and/or those who have genuinely trusted in Jesus Christ as their Savior.
 Which point of view does the Bible support?

 Deuteronomy.
 14:1a: You [the Israelites] are the children of the LORD your God.